ATell-SoundTheory/CliffordAlgebras.jl/README.md

 └───────┴────────────────────────────┴──────────────────────────────────────────┴────────────────────────────┴───────┘
 ```

-Get the basis vector names from the generated algebra and use the base vectors to construct multivectors.
+Get the basis vector names from the generated algebra and use the base vectors to construct multivectors:

 ```
 julia> propertynames(cl2)